 💬Frequently Asked Questions

-Dip a clean spoon into your candy syrup and then dip into ice water.
+The best way to test for the hard crack stage is to dip a clean spoon into the hot syrup and then dip it into ice water.
 If it separates into hard, brittle threads that break when bent you are at the hard crack stage.

 Tanghulu should not be sticky, it should be like glass on the outside of the fruit.
 If your fruit is sticky the sugar mixture is still in the soft candy stage and needs to be heated to 300 F degrees.